JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 ```

 As we have already mentioned, an XML tag may have lots of artifacts besides its value: there can be attributes, children, but rather often (e.g., according to DTD or Schema) it should have only the value.
-Of course such tags also need a DOM element to associate with.
+Of course, such tags also need a DOM element to associate with.
 And we provide such an element:

 ```java